StreamFab YouTube Downloader Pro

 |

 Honestly, there are a gazillion yt-dlp wrappers with GUIs out there.
 Seriously, you can get dizzy just scrolling through them all.
 So why did I pick Stacher7?
 No grand reason, just that I kind of like how its interface looks.
-Since the common yt-dlp wrappers have 99% same functions, aesthetics matter a bit to me.
+Since the common yt-dlp wrappers have 99% the same functions, aesthetics matter a bit to me.
 Feature-wise, it's super practical: task queues, download progress bars, a handy history, and it even updates yt-dlp for you.
 Solid choice for most folks.

 For mobile users, or, to be more precise, for Android users, Seal is a trustworthy option.
 I know someone may prefer NewPipe, but as far as I am concerned, a tool should be a tool only.
 I'm not judging NewPipe users, and that is only my personal idea.
 Use any yt-dlp with a GUI as you like anyway.

 Back to Seal itself, I especially like its appearance.
 Its underlying integration includes tools such as yt-dlp, aria2, and FFmpeg.
-In addition to supporting batch tasks and multi-threaded downloads, Seal also integrates relatively rich customization options, such as automatic file naming, watermark removal, subtitle extraction, and other features.
-It is completely free and ad-free, and supports multiple languages.
+In addition to supporting batch tasks and multi-threaded downloads, Seal also integrates relatively rich customisation options, such as automatic file naming, watermark removal, subtitle extraction, and other features.
+It is completely free and ad-free and supports multiple languages.
 Just a couple of days ago, I used it to download a song from YouTube.

-Now it's iOS usable recommendation time.
+Now it's iOS-usable recommendation time.
 However, because the OS is closed, there are no official or mainstream yt-dlp GUI tools.
 I put an alternative here for iOS users to download videos: Documents by Readdle.

-You know, I always say “A tool is just a tool,” and while I still stand by that, I have to admit that given the software out there, this one’s not half bad.
-What’s cool is, you can download files directly (pictures, songs, videos, you name it) right from web pages using its browser.
+You know, I always say, “A tool is just a tool,” and while I still stand by that, I have to admit that given the software out there, this one’s not half bad.
+What’s cool is you can download files directly (pictures, songs, videos, you name it) right from web pages using its browser.
 Oh, and it plays nicely with other Readdle apps, like PDF Expert.
 Handy, right?

 Sure, things like 8K UHD, VR 360°, or downloading YouTube movies need the paid upgrade, and we always grumble about paywalls, but it’s still really solid for people who care about download speed and quality.
 I have to mention its auto-download, which keeps an eye on our subscribed YouTubers and just grabs their new stuff for us.
 Seriously convenient.